kdshah6593/kdshah6593/README.md

 </h1>

 <h4 align="center">
 As a recent graduate of the Flatiron School who studied software engineering with a focus on Ruby on Rails and React.js, I love working through and solving problems (and don't mind fixing the occasional bug or two).
-I enjoy creating apps that are built around efficieny and productivity.
+I enjoy creating apps that are built around efficiency and productivity.
 </h4>

 <p align="center">